 My Apologies and an Update - July, 2018

 My apologies for not keeping up with this website.
 In the past four years I have been nose to the grindstone as an addictions therapist at The Ranch in Nunnelly, TN, where I have had a long association for the past eighteen years.
 But inspired activities do continue.
 There have been occasional performances in Tennessee, Massachusetts, Arizona and California.
-A screenplay was optioned three years ago but financing issues prevented production.
-The musical "Nanyehi" continues to be presented, and it was recently on stage at the Hardrock in Tulsa, OK.
+A screenplay, written with country music legend, Ed Bruce, was optioned three years ago but financing issues prevented production.
+The musical "Nanyehi", containing my Becky Hobbs collaboration, This Land Is Not Our Land, continues to be presented, and it was recently on stage at the Hardrock in Tulsa, OK.
+Also, I finally completed education requirements and became a licensed and certified addictions therapist circa 2014.
 I continue to use music, art, and creative writing in therapeutic ways on the job.
 And, of course, I'm proud to be releasing my first book, ReVisions, this month.
 Thanks for your continued support!

 New Photos have been added to the Scrapbook Page - November, 2013